 4. After due process does not produce its owner, you need to find it a home.

-5. If you cannot find it owners, here are your options:
+5. If you can not find the pets owners, here are your options:

 A. Take it into your family.